YongChen-Exact/IPL-SFADA/README.md

-# Bi-Domain Knowledge Facilitates Active Source-Free Domain Adaptation in Medical Image Segmentation
+# Source-Free Active Domain Adaptation for Medical Image Segmentation via Influential Points Learning

 This repository contains the supported pytorch code and configuration files to reproduce of BDK.